Welcome to Development Studies Association

 DSA2017: Sustainability interrogated: societies, growth, and social justice

 The annual conference took place at the University of Bradford from 6-8th September 2017.
-Approximately 300 colleagues - practitioners, consultants, academics, NGO workers, graduate students and school students – attended for three stimulating days in Bradford.
-Further information can be found on the conference website.
+Over 300 colleagues - practitioners, consultants, academics, NGO workers, graduate students and school students – attended for three stimulating days in Bradford.
+The panel content remains online and films/podcasts will be posted soon.

 Development and Change Annual Lecture

-The lecture was recorded and will be available on the journal’s website.
+The lecture will also be available soon on the journal’s website.

-The DSA AGM took place on 8th Sept at 13:00-14:00 at University of Bradford, main items were the President's report, Approval of accounts and Election of new council members.
-The agenda can be viewed on the website here and the minutes will be posted in due course.
+The DSA AGM took place on 8th Sept at the University of Bradford, the main items were the President's report, Approval of accounts and Election of new council members.
+You can view the new make-up of the DSA Council here.
+The reports and agenda from the AGM can be viewed here and the minutes will be posted in due course.

 DSA-OUP book series second & third titles are now available